chee-zaram/wigit-webapp/README.md

 - View cart
 - Place orders
 - Book services
-- Track orders and services
+- Track orders and bookings
 - View and edit profile
+- Delete their account

 Admins can: